v2sCollections/City-of-Dreams/README.md

 - These are the best mods from the best authors and are a must-have to immerse yourself in Cyberpunk 2077.
 - Easy to follow step-by-step installation guide.
 - Only 8 GB in download size for 500+  mods.
 - Mods specifically created for the collection.
+- Support for other Modular Expansion Packs.
-- Discord Server with a growing community.
+- [Discord Server](https://discord.gg/xZNztPjA2u) with a growing community.
 - Continuous Support in Comments and on Discord.

 ![img](https://i.imgur.com/wAJUpeU.png)